Gaucho Association of Tampa

 The Gaucho Association traces its roots to the Latin American Fiesta Association.
 The group was originally formed in the 1950's to serve as escorts to the Queen and Court of the Fiesta.
 The group was incorporated as The Gauchos of the Latin Fiesta in 1960.
 The group usually consisted of 12 to 15 members at that time.
 In 1987, in order to increase the size of our organization and our visibility in the Tampa Bay Area, we decided to go out on our own.
 The present membership level is just under 100 members and there is no limit on accepting new members, however we do have a upper level of 150 members.

-Each year we participate in the Gasparilla Parade, The Krewe of Knights o Sant 'Yago Illuminated Night Parade, The Dunedin Mardi Gras Parade, The Rough Riders' St.Patrick's Parade, New Port Richey's Chasco Fest Parade and the Tampa Bay Veteran's Day Parade.
-We also serve as escorts to the Queen and Court in past Latin American Fiesta Association's Annual Coronation Balls.
+Each year we participate in the Gasparilla Parade, The Krewe of the Knights of Sant 'Yago Illuminated Nite Parade, The Dunedin Mardi Gras Parade, The Rough Riders' St.Patrick's Parade, New Port Richey's Chasco Fest Parade and the Tampa Bay Veteran's Day Parade.
+We also serve as escorts to the Queen and Court in past and present Latin American Fiesta Association's Annual Coronation Balls.

 We do have lots of fun and provide free beer and "Doug & Jack's World Famous K.A.
 Gaucho Sangria" at most of our gatherings.